mostafadish/kotlin-web-site/docs/topics/arrays.md

 function.

 Only an array of [`Pair<K,V>`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-pair/) can be converted to a `map`.
 The first value of a `Pair` instance becomes a key, and the second becomes a value.
-In this example, we use the [infix notation](functions.md#infix-notation) to call the [`to`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/to.html) function to create tuples of `Pair`:
+This example uses the [infix notation](functions.md#infix-notation) to call the [`to`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/to.html) function to create tuples of `Pair`:

 ```kotlin